SAP/ui5-tooling/rfcs/0008-resource-tagging-during-build.md

 It does not have an impact for most of the UI5 Tooling users, so there are no major drawbacks expected.

+Dependencies can be tagged, but might have already been processed.
+Therefore, depending on the tag, the desired effect might not occur.

 ## Alternatives

 <!--